wbenb/wbenb.github.io/README.md

-# Made using Flexible-Jekyll, a simple and clean theme for Jekyll
+# wbenb's personal website and portfolio

+## Powered by Jekyll using the Flexible-Jekyll theme and hosted with Github Pages

 ### License